Communication-Forensics-Lab/harmful-content-detection/GermEval2026/data/vio/readme.md

 The dataset contains all tweets for which the three to four annotators reached a majority decision regarding the type of violent statement.
 Specifically, a detailed annotation was made in five subtypes of violent statements and one negative category (i.e. a total of six categories):

+- **nothing** (no violent expression), i.e., no negative statements about violence at all
-- violence propensity, i.e. the will or desire to use violence oneself
+- **propensity** (willingness to commit violence), i.e., the will or desire to use violence oneself
-- call to violence, i.e. inciting or calling on other people to commit a violent act.
+- **call2Violence** (call to violence), i.e., inciting or calling on other people to commit a violent act.
-- violence support, i.e., i.e. positive approval of violence/a violent event
+- **support** (Endorsement of Violence), i.e., positive approval of violence/a violent event
-- glorification, i.e. violence is presented as something particularly glorious and not just supported
+- **glorification** (Glorification of Violence), i.e., violence is presented as something particularly glorious and not just supported
-- other forms of worrying, violence-related statements
+- **other**, i.e., other forms of worrying, violence-related statements

 ## Origin and structure of the data

-The data set contains a total of 10.933 German tweets.
-Most of the data set consists of posts and comments from a right-wing extremist movement from 12/12/2014 to 07/07/2016.
+The **training data** for GermEval 2025 has been expanded and now includes a total of 16,256 tweets.
+The data set consists of posts and comments from a right-wing extremist movement from 12/12/2014 to 07/07/2016.
 The data set is provided as a CSV file.
 An entry has the following format:

 "id";"description";"VIO"
 "1064396393598783";"Oliver, ich guck doch schon mindestens einmal die Woche RTL2-NEWS.";"nothing"

+The **test dataset** contains 3,194 tweets.
+It is identical to the GermEval 2025 test set to allow direct comparability between editions.
+The test data is also distributed as a CSV file, containing an ID and the tweet text:
+"id";"description"<br />

 ## Anonymization of data